Strangest aircraft models

 - The Northrop Grumman B-2 Spirit: also known as the ‘B-2 bomber’, it’s the world’s most expensive aircraft ($737 million), with a capacity to dispatch conventional and nuclear bombs.

 These are the rarest aircraft we have come across.
-Which would you fancy flying in?
+Which one would you fly?

 CEO, South American Jets